Guide Insurance Frequently Asked Questions

 • Guide license #:

-• For states that require Guide Liability Insurance to be in place before applying for a guide’s license, please include your 2019 license #.
-If you’re new to guiding or you didn’t guide in 2019, just write N/A
+• For states that require Guide Liability Insurance to be in place before applying for a guide’s license, please include your previous year’s license #.
+If you’re new to guiding or you didn’t guide last year, just write N/A

 • Driver’s/Captain’s License # for Motorized Boat coverage